-Dr. Matt long and Jamie French disaggregate the notion of ‘age' in exploring a classic 800m encounter involving the greatest rivalry in British athletics history.
+Dr Matt long and Jamie French disaggregate the notion of ‘age' in exploring a classic 800m encounter involving the greatest rivalry in British athletics history.

-The date is Saturday 26th July 1980 and Britain has come to a standstill to watch gladiatorial combat over two laps of tartan in Moscow's Red Lenin stadium.
-It's Coe versus Ovett or should we say Ovett versus Coe?
+The date is Saturday 26th July 1980, and Britain has come to a standstill to watch gladiatorial combat over two laps of tartan in Moscow's Red Lenin stadium.
+It's Coe versus Ovett, or should we say Ovett versus Coe?

 In his autobiography 'Running My Life', Coe recalls, "as the gun went off I did what no one else in an Olympic final can risk doing: I started too slowly.
 When we came to break lanes, I was already seven metres adrift, but didn't realise it".
-Coe effectively forfeited the gold medal with some 250 metres remaining stating that, "the big brutal mistake was not following when the pace picked up halfway down the back straight - by the time I'd emerged from my somnolence and pulled the rip cord, it was too late.
+Coe effectively forfeited the gold medal with some 250 metres remaining, stating that "the big brutal mistake was not following when the pace picked up halfway down the back straight - by the time I'd emerged from my somnolence and pulled the ripcord, it was too late.
 I was just too far adrift - Ovett closed the door and the race".
 Ovett (1m45.40s) became the first Brit since Tommy Hampson in 1932 to win Olympic 800m gold, with a despondent Coe taking silver (1m45.85s).
-So what was the difference between the two men in a race that Coe was overwhelmingly expected to win?
+So, what was the difference between the two men in a race that Coe was overwhelmingly expected to win?
 A disaggregation of the notion of 'age' offers some clues.

 The time since birth.
 Coe was slightly younger at 23 with Ovett 24 years of age.
-They met once as teenagers at the English Schools Cross Country Championships in 1972, with 16 year old Ovett finishing 2nd and 15 year old Coe back in 10th place.
+They met once as teenagers at the English Schools Cross Country Championships in 1972, with 16-year-old Ovett finishing 2nd and 15-year-old Coe back in 10th place.

 By the time Coe and Ovett met in Moscow, the differences in their respective chronological ages were an irrelevance.
-In terms of biological age, Ovett had already peaked in terms of speed over 800m, two years prior to Moscow.
+In terms of biological age, Ovett had already peaked in terms of speed over 800m, two years before Moscow.
 Whilst Coe would not peak over two laps until a year after Moscow, he was significantly quicker in July 1980.
-In terms of developmental age, Coe apparently 'bottled' the final after struggling to sleep the night before due to nerves, whilst Ovett continued to exude the kind of confidence he displayed in the heats.
-With nothing to choose between them in terms of Relative age, Competition age is surely key to explaining Ovett's unexpected triumph.
+In terms of developmental age, Coe apparently 'bottled' the final after struggling to sleep the night before due to nerves, while Ovett continued to exude the kind of confidence he displayed in the heats.
+With nothing to choose between them in terms of Relative age, Competition age is key to explaining Ovett's unexpected triumph.
 Unlike Coe, he had learned the hard way about defeat due to tactical naivety on the global stage 4 years earlier in Montreal.